-Conducting surveys with your own customers is surprisingly difficult anymore.
+Conducting surveys with your own customers is surprisingly difficult these days.
 Phone options are dead, and online surveys are tough, because nobody answers or responds anymore.
 So what’s a researcher, strategist, or marketing professional to do?
 How about conducting a paper-based mail survey.

 It sounds crazy, but we just did it, and it succeeded beyond what we had hoped.
 We got a 25% response rate.